My Journey

 After getting sober, I started to notice how things made me feel - both physically and emotionally.
 I got reconnected to whole food and started to feel good in my body and have boundaries - choosing things that felt good and avoiding things that felt bad.
 I started to understand my own psychology and how human beings work.
 Perhaps most significantly, I started to understand, unpack and heal the experiences of my child-self, and I discovered that navigating the confusing and painful landscape of what it is to be a human being in today’s society was difficult for everyone, not just me.

 I quit my job in the corporate world and pursued my passions.
 This included food and cooking, (I became a professional cook for a few years in a health food kitchen in Boulder, CO.) personal development, and empowering others to live a conscious, loving, and purposeful life.
-I moved from a state of being unconscious, resigned and cynical about people and the world to being a bright light of unconditional love and hope.

 Second: I became an Aunt